'We are losing our soul': Travellers call for urgent action amid mental health crisis

 Some 24 per cent of Travellers live in severe housing deprivation, while 39 per cent live in overcrowded accommodation, and five per cent do not having piped water or sewerage supplies.

-Campaigners of stressed how cultural, employment, and accommodation issues are all feeding into the current mental health crisis.
+Campaigners have stressed how cultural, employment, and accommodation issues are all feeding into the current mental health crisis.

 'We are tired'